AUTHORS LAB: The best way to get your book written, once and for all

 Don’t most writers do this on their own?
 Many do, but that doesn’t mean that you have to.
 Writing a book is a difficult, nuanced, complex process.
 It can be immensely helpful to have professional guidance and peer support.
 And, our expectation is that you will write a far better book this way.

 What if I’ve written and published books in the past?
 Authors Lab is designed to meet you where you are, taking advantage of your experience.
 What’s different about writing a book while in the Lab is that you’re not isolated, not going it alone.
 You will have teachers, coaches, and a cohort of writers to guide and support you.
 And, your prior experience will be very valuable to you and to the others in your cohort.

 If I want in, am I’m automatically in?
 Spaces are limited, so there is an application process.
 We will evaluate your book idea and writing samples, and look for a fit with other members of the Authors Lab cohort and our coaching team.

-What if I can’t attend some of the workshops?
-Because conflicts are inevitable, our expectation is for each participant to attend at least eight of the 12 weekend workshops.
-Workshop materials will be available to cohort members who cannot a session in person.
+What if I can’t attend some of the classes?
+Because conflicts are inevitable, we expect each writer to attend at least eight of the 12 weekend classes.
+Class materials will be available for those who cannot attend a session in person.

 How to Apply